Minoru/minoru-fediverse-crawler/ARCHITECTURE.md

    implementation);
 2. attacks against the code that processes the responses (e.g. exhausting the crawler's memory using a specifically crafted JSON response);
-3. attacks against the inner workings of the crawler (e.g. feeding it a seemingly valid data that makes the crawler send a lot of requests to a single server, causing a denial of service)
+3. attacks against the inner workings of the crawler (e.g. feeding it seemingly valid data that makes the crawler send a lot of requests to a single server, causing a denial of service of that server).

-The first two are mitigated by:
+The first two are mostly mitigated by:

 1. using a memory-safe language;
 2. sandboxing untrusted parts of the crawler.

-   The main part of the crawler, let's call it "orchestrator", is trusted.
-Every time it wants to check some Fediverse instance, the orchestrator spawns a new "checker" process and the associated "network" process; both of those are untrusted.
-"Checker" can communicate data back to the orchestrator, and it also has two-way communications with its associated "network" process.
-Each receiver validates what it gets.
+   The main part of the crawler, let's call it Orchestrator, is trusted.
+Every time it wants to check some Fediverse instance, the Orchestrator spawns a new Checker process.
+Checker can communicate data back to the Orchestrator via a Unix pipe connected to its stdout.

-   The "checker" and the "network" processes are untrusted and thus sandboxed.
-   The "checker" only has access to CPU and memory; the "network" process has access to CPU, memory, and network.
+   Checkers are untrusted, and only have access to CPU, memory, and network — they can't write into the database directly.

-   Thus, compromising any one process gives an attacker a small foothold, and from there they have to fight the validators through the narrow pipe of IPC.
+   Thus, compromising a Checker gives an attacker only a small foothold, and from there they have to fight through the narrow pipe of IPC.
 Attacks like memory exhaustion also have limited effect because they likely crash just that one process.

-The last attack class is mitigated through smaller, more focused measures which are detailed below.
+The rest of the mitigations are smaller, more focused measures; they are detailed below.

 ### Specific attacks

-These are the attacks from the third class (see above).

 #### Attacks against the crawler itself